mishioo/dysertacja/README.md

 ## Contents
-Title of the first section section is a direct translation of the original title of the dissertation, which reads: "Badania nad chemoselektywnymi metodami aktywacji amidowych grup karbonylowych na czynniki nukleofilowe".
+Title of the first section section is a direct translation of the original title of the dissertation, which reads: "Reduktywna aktywacja amidów jako metoda otrzymywania sfunkcjonalizowanych amin: badania syntetyczne wspomagane metodami komputerowymi".
 The document is written in polish, so it is rather not accessible for non-polish speakers.
-However, most of its contents were published in peer-reviewed international journals.
+However, most of its contents was published in peer-reviewed international journals.
 Appropriate articles are cited below:

 - M. M. Więcław, S. Stecko, , _Hydrozirconation of C=X Functionalities with Schwartz's Reagent_,